 According to a Digitimes report, Toshiba and SK Hynix have fallen to about 30% short of production because of poor yields of 3D NAND chips.
-Apple turned to Samsung for coping up with the shortfall.
+Apple turned to Samsung to cope up with the shortfall.
 The 3D NAND chips have been used by Apple since with iPhone 7.

-The yet immature production of 3D NAND makes it deliberate for suppliers for producing bad batches because of tight tolerance.
-Due to the high stake of the iPhone supercycle in 2017, it is not healthy for Apple to risk such congestions.
+The yet immature production of 3D NAND makes it deliberate for suppliers to produce bad batches because of tight tolerance.
+Due to the high stake of the iPhone supercycle in 2017, it is not healthy for Apple to risk such congestion.

 The to-be-launched iPhone devices of this year are to have two NAND storage sizes – 64GB and 256GB.
 This is matched with the latest iPad Pros with the 64GB base model, though iPads currently can be maxed out to a 512GB storage configuration.

-Apple does have the money to straighten supplies despite standstill in production.
-But other vendors are suffering for the lack of NAND flash that is happening worldwide.
+Apple does have the money to straighten supplies despite a standstill in production.
+But other vendors are suffering from the lack of NAND flash that is happening worldwide.
 The issue is not likely to improve until the next year.